 Will the Calculator allow me to type in Nemeth or UEB?

 On the first version, Chameleon will only support basic Mathematics with computer braille entry only.
-In the near future we hope to enable both Nemeth and UEB input.
+We hope to enable both Nemeth and UEB input in a future update.

 I notice there are volume keys and an audio jack on the right side.
 How do I enable audio?